Suppression of Energy Technologies

 This article by Christopher Walter

-Time magazine August 17 July 1995 (p.46) are rounding up the future technologies that are going to severely change the world as we know it.
+Time magazine August 17 July 1995 (p.46) are rounding up the future technologies that are going to dramatically improve the world as we know it.

 Not only are they totally wrong, but they're